Dear Valued Clients,

 Family Member or Friend: A non-sick family member or friend can bring your pet to the hospital for their scheduled appointment.
 If it is a non-sick family member, they will be asked to stay in the car and we will come to them.
 Please be available by phone if our doctors have any further questions on history, clinical signs and/or need authorization for diagnostics.

 Currently, most previously scheduled appointments are remaining in place.
-Future non-emergent appointments such as Annual Wellness Examination with Vaccinations, Nail Trims, Anal Gland Expression, etc. will be limited and scheduled at later dates to help decrease the flow of traffic in hospital.
-For now, it is important that we minimize transmission to reduce the chance of infecting our healthcare workers and most vulnerable clients as we care about the safety of our clients/patients and want to ensure that your pets can receive the best veterinary care.
+Non-emergent appointments such as Annual Wellness Examination with Vaccinations, Nail Trims, Anal Gland Expression, etc. are limited and being scheduled with only a certain number of these appointments per day to help maintain the flow of traffic in hospital.
+It is still important that we minimize transmission to reduce the chance of infecting our healthcare workers and most vulnerable clients as we care about the safety of our clients/patients and want to ensure that your pets can receive the best veterinary care.

-Furthermore, we are working very hard on launching our new online pharmacy this week.
-This will allow our clients to obtain prescription medications and food as prescribed by their veterinarian without needing to come to the clinic.
+Just a reminder that in March we launched our new online pharmacy which can be found on our website at aandeanimalhospital.com.
+The online pharmacy allows our clients to obtain prescription medications and food as prescribed by their Veterinarian without needing to come to the clinic.
 The products will be delivered right to your door further minimizing contact and traffic flow in our hospital.
-We would be happy to walk you through the process of signing up and ordering over the phone once this is available.
+We would be happy to walk you through the process of signing up and ordering over the phone if assistance is needed.

 Please don't hesitate to call us (217)-367-1137 if you have any further questions or concerns.
-Hoping all of our patients and clients are staying healthy during this time.
+Thank you for your continued patience and understanding as we navigate these trying times.
+Hoping all of our patients and clients are staying healthy.

 -The Doctors and Staff at A & E Animal Hospital